jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 # rapid_adaptation_pOXA48

-This repository contains all the code used in the work *Insert title*.
+This repository contains all the code used in the work titled **Plasmid-encoded insertion sequences promote rapid adaptation in clinical enterobacteria**.